GothenburgBitFactory/libshared/README.md

 =========

 A git submodule used by multiple projects.
 Not to be released or packaged independently.
+All project tarballs will include libshared.

 Branching
 ---------

-Development for the common library ("libshared") is done on the master branch.
+Development for libshared is done on the master branch only.

-Once the first product is release using the common library, a '1.0.0' branch will be made.
-When an incompatible change is introduced to the common library, a '2.0.0' branch will be made.
+Each time a project is released that uses libshared, an appropriate tag is added to the corresponding commit.

-This allows client programs to choose when to upgrade from '1.0.0' to '2.0.0', which by definition will require client code changes.
-A minor release, '1.1.0', will not require client code changes.
+A project may choose to release with any libshared commit.